Real-Ragnar/ASL-Robotic-Hand/README.md

 export ROS_IP=<INSERT IP of RPI>

 2. Run sudo nano /etc/hosts/ and add the IP address of the Computer with its hostname

+(Web Server setup)
+1. In terminal navigate to wherever 'app.py' is stored and run the following commands: export FLASK_APP=app.py export FLASK_ENV=development flask run
+2. To verify that the web server is running, open up a web browser and go to the address '127.0.0.1'
+3. To exit the web server, type CNTRL + C in terminal
+4. To run the web server again, you must kill the previous instance of the webserver type 'killall -9 -i flask' into terminal

 ----
 ON COMPUTER: